External Payment Types

 if (guestName == null)

-throw new PaymentActionFailedException("Payment not processed.");
+throw new PaymentActionFailedException("Payment failed.");

 var slip = new ReceiptSlip